MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/management/windows-commands/networking/nslookup/Nslookup-set-timeout.md

 ## Remarks

--   When a reply to a request is not received within the specified time period, the time\-out is doubled and the request is sent again.
+-   When a reply to a request is not received within the specified time period, the time-out is doubled and the request is sent again.
 You can use the **set retry** command to control the number of retries.

 ## <a name="BKMK_examples"></a>Examples
 The following example sets the timeout for getting a response to 2 seconds: